 yellow cable knit pillow on a couch

-If you’re on the hunt for some new fall blankets, some great materials to look for are fleece, cotton, soft flannel, velvet or knit.
+If you’re on the hunt for some new fall blankets, some great materials to look for are fleece, cotton, soft flannel, velvet, or knit.
 Look for a blanket with a large-woven pattern and in a neutral color palette such as ivory, cream, or brown.

-Create Fall Vignettes
+4. Create Fall Vignettes

-A simple vignette on a coffee table or mantel can be the perfect nod to the season.
+A simple vignette on a coffee table or fireplace mantel can be the perfect nod to the season.

 wooden candle holder, faux fall flowers and amber glass on a mantel

-It can include everything from decorative objects, coffee table book and candles to a vase of flowers or branches, or even the aforementioned foraged acorns or grocery store artichokes.
+It can include everything from decorative objects, coffee table book, and candles to a vase of flowers or branches, or even the aforementioned foraged acorns or grocery store artichokes.

 ceramic pumpkin and fall artwork on a floating shelf

-Think Simple
+5. Think Simple

 Sometimes we overthink decor which can lead to overbuying which ends up in clutter.
+This is an extra cost we can definitely avoid.

 Switch up artwork, even print something from the internet and frame it.